 As long as your respective club authorizes Internet posting for its members, GAP/GHIN users will be able to post their scores on the Internet at www.ghin.com or here at www.gapgolf.org.

-Although the USGA prefers users posting at its home club, as long as your club allows Internet posting, club members will be able to enter scores, view their handicap and their 20 score history.
-If a golfer is a member of a club that allows it, scores can be posted directly to GHIN through this Web Site www.ghin.com.
+Although the USGA prefers users posting at their home club, as long as your club allows Internet posting, club members will be able to enter scores, to view their handicap and their 20 score history.
+If a golfer is a member of a club that allows it, scores can be posted directly to GHIN through www.ghin.com.
 The scores will immediately become part of the golfer's scoring record and will be at the club's handicap computer the next time it connects to the GHIN network.